amykyta3/speedy-antlr-tool/docs/example.rst

 binary distributions.
 This eliminates the need for the end-user to install a compiler and build everything from source.

-Since you probably dont have access to every variant of Windows/Linux/macOS, this is typically done using a continuous integration service like Github Actions.
+Since you probably don't have access to every variant of Windows/Linux/macOS, this is typically done using a continuous integration service like Github Actions.
 This YAML file tells Github Actions how to run your project's tests, and how to deploy to PyPi.
 I'm also using